Ahmed-M-Anis/natours/readMe.md

 - have authorization and authentication

+- have securety agenist query injection , spam , and protiction form xss

 - user can signup, login, set review on tour ,reset password ,upload there photo , delete the account

+- user can get tours by there distance from him

+- user can search over tours by specific reduce and get all tours in this reduce

+- admin can delete any user , update any user , and update  ,delete ,create tour

+- can fillter the tours by filed , limit of result , and sort

 - tour can be update , delete have a reviews , have guide

-- can fillter the tours by filed , limit of result , and sort

-- have securety agenist query injection , spam

 - review can be updated , delete